Transcendental Meditation Benefits – Mental Health

 For some, life’s challenging events can result in short-term reactive symptoms; but for others, anxiety and depression can be more severe and enduring, creating a cycle of reduced coping power and increased symptoms, making normal daily functioning almost impossible.

 There are a number of psychological therapies which help alleviate symptoms, e.g. Cognitive Behavioural Therapy (CBT), which helps break the cycle by becoming more aware of thoughts, feelings and behaviour and learning how to change these.
 Other aspects of therapy may explore our past and the beliefs we have formed which continue to affect us.
 More recent use of ‘mindfulness’ techniques help us train the mind to be in the present moment rather than caught up in thoughts about the past or future.
+Children, especially at a young age, are very sensitive to the central nervous system depressing effect of benzodiazepines.
+Since Xanax is a tranquilizer and a psychotropic drug, its effect is manifested in the elimination of neurotic manifestations: fear, anxiety and emotional tension, anxiety.
+More information about the drug at consejocounseling.org/consejomed/xanax/.

 Instead of working on the symptoms, TM works on the cause of the symptoms which is the stress in the physiology.
 As the stress, the biochemical residue of the fight or flight response, is dissolved through deep rest, “cleaning the doors of perception” [W.Blake], the mind is allowed to return to normal functioning.
 This is not just breaking the cycle, but reversing the cycle, since the less stress in the system, the clearer our perceptions, so less stress is then created in future.
 We start spontaneously to live more in the present moment, anxiety and depression are reduced, enabling automatic management and reduction of many symptoms, including panic attacks, social anxiety, phobias and OCD.